zianke/multi-tenancy-bpm/rest-api/README.md

 * `GET:` (userId, password) </br>
 * `rerturn:` no return </br>
-* `functions:` Check whether a user exists and password and username match.
+* `effects:` Check whether a user exists and password and username match.

 ### tasks